Bansko Overview

 This run is typically done at the end of the day which can mean a lot of traffic and some sketchy encounters.
 But, it is lots of fun!
 Well, I enjoyed it anyways.

-One thing to bear in mind for snowboarders is that there are some flatter and slower sections where you will need to carry your speed, mostly in the middle section and towards the base.
+One thing to bear in mind for snowboarders is that there are some flatter and slower sections where you will need to carry your speed, mostly in the middle section around the gondola station and the last few kms towards the base.
 For everyone, you’ll need to keep your wits about you as there kids, wayward skiers and superfast skiers and snowboarders ready to take you out.

 Is there enough skiing for a week in Bansko?